martinfrances107/adventOfCode2023/README.md

         Need to add a method to at the start inspect the s tile and return the ports...

-        then refacotor the massive switch statement.
+        then refactor the massive switch statement.

-Day 11 -
+Day 11 - Good use of filter_map
+         Refactor -- .expand() had a double loop I could remove.

 ## Observations